Adam Ahlers - P.I.

 Spencer Wesche - Undergraduate Researcher (2015 - 2017)

 Unfortunately, Spencer has never attended Kansas State University.
 She was an undergraduate student from Franklin College in Indiana and worked on our invasive-hybrid cattail project in Voyageurs National Park as a technician for my graduate student, Max.
 While working on Max's project, Spencer completed her own research project investigating how common loon habitat selection is affected by expanding invasive-hybrid cattail (T. x glauca) populations.
-She presented her research at the TWS meeting in Raleigh, NC and her manuscript is currently in review at a peer-reviewed journal.
+She presented her research at the TWS meeting in Raleigh, NC and she published this work in the Wildlife Society Bulletin.
 Spencer graduated from Franklin College with a B.A. in Biology and is now a conservation officer in Idaho.

 Weiqiang Zhi - Undergraduate Researcher (2015 - 2016)

 Weiqiang was interested in how preferred habitat associations of Earth's mammals factored into species-specific extinction risks.
 Specifically, he was investigating relative changes in extinction risks for semiaquatic mammals in relation to terrestrial and marine mammals (while controlling for mean body sizes).
 He used IUCN data to address these questions and presented his work at the Central Plains Society of Mammalogists annual meeting.
 Weiqiang recently graduated from Kansas State University with a B.S. in Statistics.